5 Anthropology and the European Enlightenments

 2nd Theme: Conserving Tradition

-Late twentieth century philosophers have made the ironic observation that few things produce more change than efforts to resist change, or, even more, restore a lost past.
+Late 20th century philosophers have made the ironic observation that few things produce more change than efforts to resist change, or, even more, restore a lost past.
 That may be, and it may help explain the accelerated change that has characterized the post-Enlightenment world.
 But Romantic thought is anchored on the preservation of existing traditions.
 Although generally intended as a defense of local ways of life against state ordered or corporate driven change (and these things have been going on since the Enlightenment) this argument has also proven attractive to defenders of systems of oppression.
 Certainly Prussian Junkers and French nobles wanted to preserve their elevated position.

 3rd Theme: Local Knowledge and Cultural Particularism